A Geometric Approach to the Yang-Mills Mass Gap: Geometry of the orbit space

 where

 This concludes the proof of the lemma.
 Note that $\Delta^{-1}(x,x^{'}):=\frac{1}{4\pi}\frac{-1}{|x-x^{'}|}$ for $n=3$ and $\Delta^{-1}(x,x^{'}):=\frac{1}{2}\ln(|x-x^{'}|/a)$ for $n=2$, a some fixed constant with dimension of length.
-This metric was obtained by \cite{singer1981geometry,babelon1981riemannian} by a different method (mention that). \end{proof} \begin{lemma} \textit{$\mathfrak{G}$ is a Riemannian metric.} \end{lemma} \begin{proof} Follows from the positive definiteness of the Kinetic energy (a consequence of the compactness of the gauge group). \end{proof} The Riemannian metric induced by the action functional on the configuration space $\mathcal{A}/\widehat{\mathcal{G}}$ is in general curved.
+This metric was obtained by \cite{singer1981geometry,babelon1981riemannian} by a different method (mention that).
+Essentially, $\mathfrak{G}[A]_{A^{P}_{i}(x)A^{Q}_{j}(x^{'})}$ is a distribution. \end{proof} \begin{proposition} \textit{$\mathfrak{G}$ is a Riemannian metric.} \end{proposition} \begin{proof} Follows from the positive definiteness of the Kinetic energy (a consequence of the compactness of the gauge group). \end{proof} The Riemannian metric induced by the action functional on the configuration space $\mathcal{A}/\widehat{\mathcal{G}}$ is in general curved.
 As such one may compute the Riemann curvature of this metric $\mathfrak{G}[A]$ at any point $\widehat{A}$ of $\mathcal{A}/\widehat{\mathcal{G}}$ by explicit calculations or by expanding it in the normal coordinate around $\widehat{A}$.
 We compute the Riemann curvature at $\widehat{A}=0$ in the following lemma.
-Note that \cite{singer1981geometry, babelon1981riemannian} performed similar calculations as well.\\ We define the formal single trace operation on sections of suitable bundles on the infinite dimensional manifold $\mathcal{A}/\widehat{\mathcal{G}}$ as follows
+Note that \cite{singer1981geometry, babelon1981riemannian} performed similar calculations as well.\\ We define the formal single trace operation on sections of suitable bundles on the infinite-dimensional manifold $\mathcal{A}/\widehat{\mathcal{G}}$ as follows

 where the hat symbol implies the deletion of the respective indices.
 For example, if we consider Riemann curvature i.e., $\Phi:=\mathcal{R}_{A^{P_{1}}_{I_{1}}(x_{1})A^{P_{2}}_{I_{2}}(x_{2})A^{P_{3}}_{I_{3}}(x_{3})A^{P_{4}}_{I_{4}}(x_{4})}$, then the formal Ricci curvature would be defined as follows